notsafeadults64/CharGrinn_Modlist/README.md

 The steps within the guide are REQUIRED if playing the modlist in its' current iteration.
 Failure to execute *MAY* impact your game further down the line making it CTD with no resolution to fix!!
 It may seem like a lot to do, but it's actually a fairly quick process.

-BASE & MCO PROFILES
+**BASE & MCO PROFILES**

 1. Load into new game
 2. Sit at the Helgen scene until ALL messages finish
 3. Go into Skyrim Unbound MCM menu, configure your preferred start settings (armor, weapons, etc.), close menu
-4. Press Enter and choose Current Settings.
-Note - Char Grinn option is for a Barbarian build and will undo any settings you made.
+4. Press Enter and choose Humble Beginnings (you will be nude in Racemenu!).
+   _Note - Char Grinn option is for a Barbarian build and will undo any settings you made._
 5. Next screen, create your character
 6. Choose "Stay Here" when finished
 7. Run MCM Recorder (1st recording)
 8. Save when finished
 9. Hit enter, go back into Racemenu (there is a bug where your face will reset if you don't do this), and then just exit it again
-10. Hit enter, continue
+10. Open Magic Menu and go to Powers
+11. Select "Class Selection"
+12. Use Class Selection power, choose your class
+13. Open Inventory Menu, go to Scrolls
+14. Select your preferred "Humble Beginnings" background
+15. Cast as magic to apply
+16. Hit enter and select Continue
-11. Play
+17. Play

-OSTIM PROFILES
+**OSTIM PROFILES**

 1. Load into new game
 2. Sit at the Helgen scene until ALL messages finish
 3. Go into Skyrim Unbound MCM menu, configure your preferred start settings (armor, weapons, etc.), close menu
-4. Press Enter and choose Current Settings.
-Note - Char Grinn option is for a Barbarian build and will undo any settings you made.
+4. Press Enter and choose Humble Beginnings (you will be nude in Racemenu!).
+   _Note - Char Grinn option is for a Barbarian build and will undo any settings you made._
 5. Next screen, create your character
 6. Choose "Stay Here" when finished
 7. Run MCM Recorder (1st recording)
-8. Run MCM Recorder (2nd recording)
-9. Save when finished
+8. Save when finished
-10. Hit enter, go back into Racemenu (there is a bug where your face will reset if you don't do this), and then just exit it again
+9. Hit enter, go back into Racemenu (there is a bug where your face will reset if you don't do this), and then just exit it again
-11. Hit enter, continue
+10. Open Magic Menu and go to Powers
+11. Select "Class Selection"
+12. Use Class Selection power, choose your class
+13. Open Inventory Menu, go to Scrolls
+14. Select your preferred "Humble Beginnings" background
+15. Cast as magic to apply
+16. Hit enter and select Continue
-12. Play
+17. Play

 </details>